 During the visit, the external review team meets with campus representatives to

-- follow up on outstanding issues arising from the Offsite Review.
+- follow-up on the lines of inquiry that emerged from the Offsite Review.

 - verify or revise its preliminary findings regarding compliance with the Standards of Accreditation and improvement.

 The visit provides the institution with the opportunity to demonstrate how it has responded to issues raised or questions that emerged from the Offsite Review, and to fill gaps in the team's understanding of the campus.